Philadelphia Writing Project

 What We Mean By Civic Argument Writing

-In a civic argument writing unit, students can and should create texts for audiences outside of the classroom.
-In our curriculum resources on orbital debris or "space junk," students in a grade 5 classroom crafted letters to their senators.
+Finally, in a civic argument writing unit, students can and should create texts for audiences outside of the classroom.
+For example, in our curriculum resources on orbital debris or "space junk," students in a grade 5 classroom crafted letters to their senators.
 In our curriculum resources on monuments, memorials, and public memory, students created proposals for changing existing monuments and developing new monuments and murals.
 Many units call for students to draft Op-Eds for publication in local newspapers.

 Our Stances on Teaching Argument Writing

-Our team of teacher consultants in Philadelphia developed the stances below based on our work with C3WP resources.
+Our team of teacher consultants in Philadelphia developed the stances based on our work with NWP's C3WP resources.

 Arguments are all around us.